stevef1uk/sagaexecutor/README.md

 ```

 What I have found is that if the system is loaded with too many messages unwanted call-backs occur.
 This needs some investigation, but it seems that the Dapr messaging has 'pauses' with the Redis back-end.
+As the Subscribr falls behind the Poller discovers Start messages that have timeout and not been deleted so it initiates the call-back.